tenzir/tenzir/web/docs/operators/transformations/shell.md

 ## Description

-The `shell` operator forks the process and executes the provided command.
+The `shell` operator executes the provided command by spawning a new process.
-Thereafter, it connects the child's stdin to the operator's input, and the child's stdout to the operator's output.
-When `shell` receive new bytes as input, it writes them to the child's standard input.
-In parallel, `shell` attempts to read from the child's stdout and copies new bytes into the operator output.
+The input of the operator is forwarded to the child's standard input.
+Similarly, the child's standard output is forwarded to the output of the operator.

-You can also use [`shell` as source operator](../sources/shell.md) if you want to ignore stdin.
+You can also use [`shell` as source operator](../sources/shell.md).

 ### `<command>`